Screenings for Men

 Men who smoke or who smoked in the past should have a single screening ultrasound test between the ages of 65 and 75.

 Diabetes.
 Diabetes is a common condition that greatly increases your risk of other medical problems, including heart disease, kidney failure, blindness and circulatory problems.
 Screening is the best way to detect diabetes, because many adults who develop diabetes will have few if any symptoms.
 Screening is particularly important for those at high risk of diabetes, including individuals who:

 - Are from certain ethnic groups, including African-Americans and Native Americans

 - Have high blood pressure or high cholesterol

 Colon cancer screening.
 Colon cancer is the third leading cause of cancer deaths in men.
 All men (and women) older than 50 should be screened regularly for colon cancer.
 Younger men with a family history of colon cancer should also be screened.
-Unfortunately, fewer than one-half of Americans at risk undergo regular screening.

-Other types of screening.
 Your doctor may also perform or recommend the following types of screening:

 - A complete skin check to find worrisome moles or early skin cancer

 - A testicular exam to screen for cancer of the testicles

 - A visit with the ophthalmologist or optometrist to screen for eye problems, such as glaucoma